On the stability properties of power networks with time-varying inertia: Conditions on power supply dynamics

 \begin{definition} System~\eqref{dynsys} is said to be locally input strictly passive with strictness constant $\rho_j$ about the constant input value $-\bar{\omega}_j$ and the constant state values~$\bar{x}^s_j$, if there exist open neighbourhoods $\Omega_j$ of $\bar{\omega}_j$ and $X_j$ of $\bar{x}^s_j$ and a continuously differentiable, positive semidefinite function $V_j(x^s_j)$ (the storage function), with a strict local minimum at $x^s_j = \bar{x}^s_j$, such that for all $\omega_j \in \Omega_j$ and all $x^s_j \in X_j$,

 where $\rho_j > 0$ and $\bar{s}_j = g_j(k_{x,j}(-\bar{\omega}_j), -\bar{\omega}_j)$. \end{definition}

 Definition \ref{Passivity_Definition} introduces an adapted notion of passivity that is suitable for the subsequent analysis\footnote{Definitions for several notions of passivity are available in \cite[Ch.
 6]{khalil1996nonlinear}.}.
-Passivity is a tool that has been extensively used in the literature to deduce network stability, see e.g. \cite{kasis2016primary}, \cite{kasis2019secondary}, \cite{wen2004unifying}.
+Passivity is a tool that has been extensively used in the literature to deduce network stability, see e.g. \cite{kasis2016primary}, \cite{wen2004unifying}, \cite{kasis2019secondary}.
 This property is easily verifiable for a wide range of systems.
 In particular, for linear systems it can be verified using the KYP Lemma \cite{khalil1996nonlinear} by means of a linear matrix inequality (LMI), which allows to form a convex optimization problem that can be efficiently solved.
 An additional approach to verify the passivity property for linear systems is to test that the corresponding Laplace transfer functions are positive real.
 For stable linear systems, positive realness is equivalent to the frequency response lying on the right half complex plane.
 These concepts extend to the case of passivity with given strictness constant.
-To further demonstrate this, in Section \ref{Sec: Discussion} we provide two examples of linear systems that satisfy the properties presented in Definition \ref{Passivity_Definition}.
-In addition, we form a suitable optimization problem that allows to deduce the storage function and the corresponding strictness constant.
+To \ak{demonstrate the applicability of these conditions, in Section \ref{Sec: Discussion} we provide examples of linear and nonlinear power supply dynamics that satisfy the properties presented in Definition \ref{Passivity_Definition}.} In addition, we form a suitable optimization problem that allows to deduce the storage function and the corresponding strictness constant \ak{for linear systems}. \ak{It should further be noted that the class of dynamics that satisfy the considered passivity notion may include fast frequency response schemes and schemes with deadband dynamics (see also \cite{kasis2017primary}).}

 Below, we assume that the power supply dynamics at each bus are locally input strictly passive with some strictness constant $\rho_j$, following Definition \ref{Passivity_Definition}.
 This is a decentralized condition and hence locally verifiable, involving only the local power supply dynamics at each bus.